 Never overwork your scone mix:

 Overworking flour will develop gluten making your scones tough.
 Do you have warm hands?
 You want the butter or cream to stay very cold, so chose the method you’d like to use to bring the dough together.
-Use a knife, bowl scraper or your fingertips or a food processor, just enough to blend the mix.
+Use a knife, bowl scraper, your fingertips or a food processor, just enough to blend the mix.

 Scones are brilliant for a quick snack or when guests drop by: